-Free accommodation in families will be provided for contestants for the duration of the competition.
+Free accommodation will be provided for contestants for the duration of the rounds in which the contestant is in the ompetition.
 Contestants will pay their own travel expenses to and from Helsinki.
 The Competition Committee may, on application and at its own discretion, award a travel grant for participants from outside Europe.
-The Secretariat will book a hotel room for any contestants who wish to stay at a hotel at their own expense.
 Contestants needing a visa for Finland must obtain it themselves.

-The order of performance in the competition will be decided in a draw to take place at 12 noon on August 17, 2017.
+The order of performance in the competition will be decided in a draw to take place on October 13, 2022.
 Each contestant must attend the draw in person or authorise a personal deputy in writing.
 The order of performance will remain the same in the first and second rounds.
 The order may have to be changed in the finals for reasons of expediency.

 PROCEDURE AND REPERTOIRE

-2) An entire work by Dussek, Haydn, Clementi, Mozart, Beethoven, Hummel or Schubert, lasting at least 10 minutes
+2) An entire work by Beethoven, Clementi, Dussek, Haydn, Hummel, Mozart or Schubert, lasting at least 10 minutes

 3) Three etudes, one from each of the following groups:

-The programme for the first round must not exceed 45 minutes.
+The programme including pauses for the first round must not exceed 45 minutes.

 Not more than 14 participants will be accepted for the second round.

 a.
-The work commissioned for the competition by Kaija Saariaho (duration 5–10 minutes)
+The work by Outi Tarkiainen commissioned for the competition (duration 5–10 minutes)

 2) A Sibelius programme lasting at least 5 minutes (original piano compositions or Sibelius’s own transcriptions)